A Global Bias-Correction DC Method for Biased Estimation under Memory Constraint: Introduction

 From a new perspective, we in this paper explore a global bias-correction divide-and-conquer (GBC-DC, for short) algorithm for the biased local estimations under the case of large sample size.
 The newly proposed GBC-DC methodology is motivated by a proven statistical technique, composition, which has received much attention in the literature.
 The early goal of the classical composition methods is only to reduce the estimation variance via optimizing the composite estimation covariance; see Zou and Yuan (2008) for composite quantile linear regression estimation, see Kai, Li, and Zou (2010), and Sun, Gai, and Lin (2013) for composite nonparametric regression estimation, see Kai, Li, and Zou (2011) for composite semiparametric estimation, see Bradic, Fan, and Wang (2011) for composite variable selection of ultra-high-dimensional models.
 Recently, bias-reduction by composition has attained much attention as well in the literature.
 Based on the asymptotic or approximate representation of the initial estimator, Lin et al. (2019), Cheng et al. (2018) and Lin and Li (2008) introduced composite least squares to realize the targets of reducing estimation bias and optimizing estimation covariance, simultaneously.
-Moreover, the relevant composition methods were suggested by Wang and Lin (2015), and Tong and Wang (2005) for constructing the composite estimators of the derivative of nonparametric regression function and the residual variance in nonparametric regression, respectively.
+Moreover, the relevant composition methods were suggested by Wang et al. (2019), Dai et al. (2016 and 2017), Wang and Lin (2015), and Tong and Wang (2005) for constructing the composite estimators of the derivative and variance in nonparametric regression.